-Based on the soil matrix and soil vapor sampling conducted during the PEA, the following conclusions were made:
+Based on the soil matrix sampling conducted during the PEA, the following conclusions were made:

-- Soil samples were collected throughout the Site at various depths and analyzed for TPH, VOCs, PCBs, SVOCs, PAHs, OCPs, dioxins and furans, arsenic, lead, and Title 22 metals.
-While several analytes were detected at concentrations exceeding laboratory detection limits, only lead, arsenic, and chlordane were detected in soil samples exceeding residential screening levels. - A Human Health Screening Evaluation was conducted to estimate the cumulative carcinogenic risk and hazard index posed to Site occupants by contact with lead-, arsenic-, or chlordaneimpacted soils.
-The cumulative carcinogenic risk based on the maximum concentrations of COPC's identified at the Site is 4.05E-03.
-This value exceeds the DTSC's target risk value of 1E-06.
-The estimated hazard index of 1.27E+02 is also above the benchmark level for noncancer effects (1.0). - Ten areas with shallow soil impacted by lead, arsenic, or chlordane (an OCP) in excess of residential screening levels were identified throughout the campus.
-The shallow soil sampling for lead, arsenic, and OCPs (chlordane) in soil was able to achieve lateral and vertical definition of areas of impact at the Site.
-The total estimated amount of impacted soil at the Site is estimated to be approximately 116.70 cubic yards.
+- Soil samples were collected throughout the Site at various depths and analyzed for TPH, VOCs, OCPs, PCBs, arsenic, lead, and Title 22 metals.
+While several analytes were found at levels in excess of laboratory detection limits, only lead and arsenic were identified in soil samples in excess of residential screening levels. - Thirty-one areas with shallow soil impacted by lead and/or arsenic in excess of residential screening levels were identified throughout the campus.
+The shallow step-out soil sampling for lead and arsenic in soil was able to achieve lateral and vertical definition of the areas of impact at the Site.
+The total estimated amount of impacted soil at the Site is estimated to be approximately 224 cubic yards.

-Based on the conclusions of this PEA investigation, Alta recommended that a RAW be prepared to address shallow soils impacted with pesticides, lead, and/or arsenic in the areas located throughout the campus.
+Based on the conclusions of this PEA investigation, Alta recommended that a RAW be prepared to address shallow soils impacted with lead, and/or arsenic in the areas identified throughout the campus.